Stanton

 What are the best neighborhoods?

-North Stanton near the Cypress border, areas near Stanton High School, residential blocks west of Beach Boulevard — generally the quieter and more stable pockets in an otherwise dense city.
+North Stanton near the Cypress border, blocks around the central commercial corridor, and residential blocks west of Beach Boulevard offer the quieter and more stable pockets in an otherwise dense city.

 How far is Stanton from the beach?